 - Build a team- Don't lean too much on one person.
 When asking for cancer support, play to the strengths of individual family members.
 Probably, your closest family members - spouse, parents, children, are likely to be by your side.
 But they might not always be the most helpful cancer support - they'r going to be frightened and upset just like you.
 For some types of support, friends - further removed - may be more helpful.

-- Bring a Partner to Appointments- In addition to emotional support, a family member might remember details or questions that you forgot.
+- Bring a Partner or Family Member to Appointments- In addition to emotional support, a family member might remember details or questions that you forgot.
 "It's great to have a second set of ears during these meetings", says Dr. Jan C. Buckner, Chair of Oncology at the Mayo Clinic.

 - Figure What You Need and Ask For It - A lot of people may want to help but aren't sure what to do.
 Decide what you need and don't be afraid to ask.